 In the meantime, Hong Kong should look at how other countries are dealing with their trash to find new ways to reduce plastic waste in the city.
 A good example is Macao: in January 2021, the government banned all imports and trading of disposable takeaway boxes, bowls, cups, and dishes made out of styrofoam.
 Similarly, in 2021 the European Union banned the use of single-use plastics across all countries, a very important step in the transition to a circular economy.
 While a ban on plastic cutlery at restaurants is planned for Hong Kong, this will only come into force in 2025: too late according to many environmental groups who strongly believe that faster action is needed.
 Taiwan’s transition from garbage island to recycling leader is another example of a success story that could serve as a lesson for Hong Kong.
 The government introduced a new plastic waste management framework that encourages citizens and manufacturers to adopt practices that result in less trash generated.
 Finally, to facilitate the recycling of beverage bottles, Hong Kong should look at the Deposit Refund Scheme (DRS), a very effective scheme implemented by governments worldwide, from Australia and North America to several countries in Europe.

-Featured Image by: Missing Link- Polyfoam Recycling Scheme
+Featured Image courtesy of Missing Link- Polyfoam Recycling Scheme

 You might also like: The Hong Kong Waste Charging Scheme is a Good First Step, But More is Needed